qbead/qbeadWebsite/content/book/stepcounter.md

 }
 ```

-Now we'll go through the code necessary to measure the motion of the SpinWheel.
-This is the first step in making our step counter.
-To see how this code can be written, just scroll down a bit farther.
+Now we can begin to add useful functionality to our sketch.
+The first step is to ensure that the SpinWheel can measure something related to the motion.

-For every iteration of `loop` we need the motion sensor to report the new values: we do this by erasing th content inside of `loop` and calling `SpinWheel.readIMU()` where IMU stands for Inertial Measurement Unit, a fancy name for something that senses motion.
-To use these measurements, we need to add some more code.
+At each repetition step in `loop` we want to command the motion sensor to report the new values:
+we do that by calling `SpinWheel.readIMU()` where IMU stands for Inertial Measurement Unit,
+a fancy name for something that senses motion.

+We want to measure a single number related to the overall motion of the SpinWheel,
-Since we don't care in which direction the motion is strongest, we can use a single number to report the overall motion of the SpinWheel.
-One way to do that is using what mathematicians call "calculating the magnitude" or "calculating the norm" of a "vector."
+i.e. we do not care on which of the 3 directions in space is the motion strongest.
+One way to do that is to combine the values describing the motion along each direction in one single number.
+Mathematicians call this "calculating the magnitude" or "calculating the norm" of a "vector".

 ::: further-reading
 If you want to learn more about what a vector is and how they are used by mathematicians and engineers, check out our lesson on ["Vectors"](/vectors).
 :::

-One way to do it is to calculate
+A convenient way to get "this magnitude" would be to calculate $\sqrt{a_x^2+a_y^2+a_z^2}$,
-$$\sqrt{a_x^2+a_y^2+a_z^2}$$
 where $a_x$ is the acceleration in the x directions and so on.
-The code to do that operation looks like `sqrt(SpinWheel.ax*SpinWheel.ax + SpinWheel.ay*SpinWheel.ay + SpinWheel.az*SpinWheel.az)`.
+The code to do that operations looks like `sqrt(SpinWheel.ax*SpinWheel.ax + SpinWheel.ay*SpinWheel.ay + SpinWheel.az*SpinWheel.az)`.
 We will save this value in the variable `total_acceleration`.

 We will also send this value to the computer connected to the SpinWheel in order to confirm that everything is working.
 The command `Serial.print(total_acceleration)` does just that.
 In the Arduino software we can use `Tools -> Serial Plotter` to visualize the results.